Asian stocks rise ahead of U.S. inflation update on hopes of easing rate hikes - ExBulletin

 Due to the low bar set for businesses for spring, they may be able to get through without too much heroism.

-WD-40 jumped 18.5% after reporting a return to revenue growth in the three months ending May, following two straight quarters of flat or declining sales.
-It reported stronger earnings and revenue growth than analysts expected, and said it was sticking to its full-year sales and earnings guidance.
+WD-40 jumped 18.5% after saying its revenue rose in the three months to May, following two straight quarters of flat or declining sales.
+It reported stronger earnings and revenue growth than analysts had expected, and stuck to its full-year sales and earnings guidance.

 On the losing side of Wall Street were several cruise lines, which lost momentum after a torrid start to the year.
 Carnival fell 2.1% and Royal Caribbean 1.9%.
 Both, however, are still up over 100% for the year so far.